eburns10/ECLIPSE/README.md

 1. Have your scRNA-seq data as a Seurat object
 2. Make a folder on your computer or the HPC that can be used to store a temporary file.
 Don’t use the same folder that has all the raw TCR files
 3. Make the following columns in your Seurat metadata.
 They can be named whatever you want
-    a.
-Original barcode: the barcode present in the TCR files and raw RNA files.
+    - Original barcode: the barcode present in the TCR files and raw RNA files.
 Needs to start with the 16 nucleotide sequence and have -1 at the end with nothing before or behind either
-    b.
-Index or sample number: tells which TCR file in the vector of folders/files provided to ECLIPSE has the TCR information for each cell.
+    - Index or sample number: tells which TCR file in the vector of folders/files provided to ECLIPSE has the TCR information for each cell.
 This needs to be a number, i.e. 1 but not “1”, and the         order of files in the vector should match this number
-    c.	donor: name that tells which donor mouse or human the cell is from.
+    - donor: name that tells which donor mouse or human the cell is from.
 All TCR clones are called within donors, regardless of which treatment
-    d.	group: tells how you want the final statistics on clone size and frequency to be calculated
+    - group: tells how you want the final statistics on clone size and frequency to be calculated
-        i.
-Note this column isn’t always necessary.
+        - Note this column isn’t always necessary.
 Often it makes sense to not contain this column and have the statistics also calculated on the donor column

 ### Arguments